-The book was inspired by an article I wrote, which was inspired by a set of geocaches I wanted to place.
-But it all began when a friend of mine suggested that I eat at the Gypsy Kitchen in Lancaster, because it looks like the Great Hall.
+The book was inspired by an article I wrote for a local newspaper, which was inspired by a set of geocaches I wanted to place.
+But it all began when a friend of mine suggested that I eat at the Gypsy Kitchen in Lancaster, because it looks like the Great Hall at Hogwarts.
 I took her advice and I fell in love with not only the restaurant, but also the building in which it’s located.

 My imagination took off.
 I wanted to create a series of Harry Potter-themed geocaches that would take fans to places in and around Lancaster that looked like places from the Harry Potter books.
 I pictured fans arriving at a site and getting all excited about being somewhere Harry Potter-like.
 However, my time and energy for the project petered out.